Kruk2/jasna/README.md

 Supported secondary models:

 - **unet-4x**: supporter model.
 Faster than TVAI with similar quality in current testing.
 Trained on an in-domain JAV dataset and visually close to TVAI `iris-2`.
+See [unet-4x / secondary restoration examples on SLS Discord](https://discord.com/channels/1196376491815092265/1199059436199759943/1516497879684874260).
 Unlock it with a supporter key; see [Supporting the project](#supporting-the-project).
 If you hit quality problems, open a [GitHub issue](https://github.com/Kruk2/jasna/issues).
 - **RTX Super Resolution**: very fast, free, and has no extra dependencies.
 Quality is okay.
 Some videos may flicker, so test on a short clip first.
 - **TVAI**: better than RTX Super Resolution and comparable to unet-4x in current testing, but very slow.
 Requires [Topaz Video](https://www.topazlabs.com/topaz-video), which is paid and Windows-only.
 Recommended model: `iris-2`.